kroman0/products/quintagroup.transmogrifier.simpleblog2quills/trunk/README.txt

     Quills_ or QuillsEnabled_ plone product is required.
 When migrating blog to QuillsEnabled please edit import configuration file 'import.cfg' located in 'quintagroup/transmogrifier/simpleblog2quills' folder (comments in that file
-    will guide you through necessary modifications).
+    will guide you through necessary modifications) and install this product in QuickInstaller (this will enable 'Large Folder' content type and change workflow settings for content types).

 Running tests
 -------------